TBMH 5004 Translational Biology, Medicine, and Health (8 credits)

 Comprehensive survey of human immunity, infectious agents and disease across scales: genetic, molecular, cellular, tissue, organism, society.
 Diagnosis, treatment, and prevention of infectious and immune diseases.
 Social and economic aspects of infection disease and immunity.

-TBMH 5064 Fundamentals of Development, Aging, and Repair
+TBMH 5064 Fundamentals of Tissue Engineering and Reparative Medicine

 Survey of the human lifespan, covering fundamentals of pre-natal and post-natal development, maturation and aging, and the capacity and mechanisms of tissue repair in a variety of organ systems.
 Emphasis on developmental psychology, developmentally regulated genetic/epigenetic interactions, morphogenesis, stem cell biology and regenerative medicine.
 Exemplars that span the translational continuum of key processes illustrating fundamental principles of development, aging and repair will be covered in an integrated manner.
 Impact of these advances on clinical approaches to developmental disorders, degenerative diseases and restorative therapies will be considered in the context of health care options, economic impact and in society at large.